 For children over 3, try focusing on germs.
 Explain that germs are special to your own body.
 Some germs and good and some are bad.
 The bad ones can make you sick.
 Since we can't always tell which are good or bad, the face masks help make sure you keep those germs away from your own body.

-What about children with special health care needs?
+What about kids with special health care needs?

-Yes.
-Place the mask securely over the mouth and nose and stretch it from ear to ear.
+Look for a well-fitting comfortable face mask that fits your child's face.
+The mask should fit securely under the chin but not impair vision, and cover the mouth and nose.
 It should fit snugly along the sides of the face without any gaps.
-It can be held on with ear loops or ties.
-Remember to wash hands before and after wearing it and avoid touching it once it’s on.
+Remember to wash hands before and after wearing it and avoid touching it once it's on.
 When back home, avoid touching the front of the face mask by taking it off from behind.

 Note: Face masks should not be worn when eating or drinking.
 Also, make sure the mask has no choking or strangulation hazards for young children.

-Along with COVID-19 vaccination, physical distancing, hand washing, mask wearing is key to reducing SARS-CoV-2 infection and spread.
-If you have any concerns about your child’s health, talk with your pediatrician.
+Along with COVID-19 vaccination and boosters, mask wearing when recommended and other safety measures such as physical distancing, testing and hand washing are key to reducing SARS-CoV-2 infection and spread.
+If you have any concerns about your child's health, talk with your pediatrician.